If you have roses in your garden they’re probably some of your most prized flowers. They are simply some of the most beautiful flowers out there.

 Stunting Rose Growth

-In addition to competing for nutrients brassicas can stunt rose growth.
-They have extensive root systems that can invade the space roses need to expand.
+As well as the completion for nutrients brassicas can also negatively impact how the roses grow.
+They have large roots that can invade the space roses need to expand.

 Boxwood